How to use content marketing to appeal to an eco-conscious consumer

-Trying to win over the elusive green consumer with your product?
-Find out how you can reach and teach your favourite greenie with content marketing.
+Trying to win over an eco-conscious consumer with your product’s content marketing?
+Find out how you can reach and teach your target audience with the right ideas and content plan.

-But if you present a case for a product that fulfils their requirements and does so with minimum impact, The Greenie will pay a higher price point for your product.
+But if you present a case for a product that fulfills their requirements and does so with minimum impact, The eco-conscious consumer will pay a higher price point for your product.
 And if it works and remains true to your claims, they will recommend your product to anyone and everyone who will listen.

-The Greenie characteristic is also found in customers who are staunchly into their Australian made products, and/or veganism, social justice or feminism.
+The eco-conscious consumer characteristic is also found in customers who are staunchly into their Australian made products, and/or veganism, social justice or feminism.

-If you want to appeal to a Greenie, this is your content marketing platform:
+If you want to appeal to an eco-conscious consumer, this is your content marketing platform: